Submitting a Proposal

 All of these staff people—and others who work behind the scenes—are on hand to guide you through the book production process and ensure that the final product is one that you and SIAM can be proud of.

-Submit your Proposal or Contact Us with Questions
+Submit your Proposal via email (please include name and phone number) or Contact Us with Questions